Updated September 21, 2020

 - Do not share phones, desks, offices, computers, or other equipment.
 In cases where equipment is shared, it should be disinfected before and after each use.

-- Do not gather in groups greater than 50 persons when social distancing cannot be maintained.
+- Do not gather in groups greater than 50 persons, where social distancing cannot be maintained.
+Gathering responsibly means maintaining 6 feet of distance between individuals and wearing face coverings at all times.

 - When interacting in open environments (e.g., outdoors, atriums, auditoriums) or in indoor common areas, keep a safe social distance.

-- Limit occupancy in elevators and bathrooms to one person at a time, unless social distancing can be maintained.
+- Limit occupancy in elevators to maintain social distancing.

 - Do not use a restroom when it is being cleaned.